 Fill up 10 pages if needed.
 Once you feel you got the hang of it, you can go to the next step.

-It’s one of the most important steps, in my opinion, so really try to nail it and practice a lot!
+It’s one of the most important steps in gesture drawing, in my opinion, so really try to nail it and practice a lot!

 Draw the overall shapes for each part of the body.

 Keep them very simple for now.
 Just the general idea and shape.

 I like to start with the Torso, then the head, followed by the arms and the rest of the body.